Tat Tvam Asi (That Thou Art) is one of the Mahavakyas of Vedanta. The Other Mahavakyas are Aham Brahmasmi, Prajnanam Brahma, and Ayam Atma Brahma.

 Then, the sage instructed his son to drink plenty of water and not to eat food for fifteen days.
 Having not eaten food for fifteen days, Svetaketu approached back to his father and said that he could not even recite the Vedas.

 His father explained.
 In a large fire, if a tiny ember is left, it would not burn anymore.
 Similarly, of the sixteen parts, one part is left.
-With that alone, Vedas could not be recited.
+With that alone, you could not recite Vedas.
 Then he instructed him to eat to know it better.
 He ate as instructed and know it all as before.

 With the tiny ember kindled with grasses and powders, then it will burn even more than the former size.
 By adding up food, he could perceive Vedas.
 Hence the mind is made up of food, Prana is made up of water and speech is made up of fire.